-- i) A grievance may be submitted in writing to the Vice-President Academic and Provost within twenty-eight (28) days of the occurrence of the incident giving rise to the grievance or within twenty-eight (28) days of reasonably becoming aware of the incident. - ii) No later than fourteen (14) days following receipt of the grievance, the Vice-President Academic and Provost or his representative shall meet with an Association representative and the grievor and shall make every reasonable attempt to resolve the grievance.
-In the event that a settlement is reached, it shall be put in writing and countersigned by the Vice-President Academic and Provost or his representative, the grievor, and the Association.
-Vice-President Academic and Provost, within five (5) days of the date upon which the settlement is countersigned, shall give a copy of the settlement to the Association. - iii) In the event that no settlement is reached within ten (10) days after the date of the first meeting, the Vice-President Academic and Provost shall, within five (5) days after this ten (10) day period, forward in writing to the grievor and the Association the reasons for denying the grievance.
+If resolution of the matter is not forthcoming under Step 1, a grievance may be submitted by the Association in writing to the Vice-President Academic and Provost within twenty-eight (28) days of the occurrence of the incident giving rise to the grievance or within twenty-eight (28) days of reasonably becoming aware of the incident.

+No later than fourteen (14) days following receipt of the grievance, the Vice-President Academic and Provost or their representative shall meet with an Association representative and the grievor and shall make every reasonable attempt to resolve the grievance.
+In the event that a settlement is reached, it shall be put in writing and countersigned by the Vice-President Academic and Provost or their representative, the grievor, and the Association.
+Vice-President Academic and Provost, within five (5) days of the date upon which the settlement is countersigned, shall give a copy of the settlement to the Association.

+In the event that no settlement is reached within ten (10) days after the date of the first meeting, the Vice-President Academic and Provost shall, within five (5) days after this ten (10) day period, forward in writing to the grievor and the Association the reasons for denying the grievance.

-c) Step 2 (Notice to Arbitrate)
+iii) Step 3: (Notice to Arbitrate)

-Within ten (10) days of the date of receipt of the notification of denial of the grievance from the Vice-President Academic and Provost, the Association shall have the right to forward written notice by mail to the Vice-President Academic and Provost of its intention to proceed to arbitration with the grievance.
+Within ten (10) days of the date of receipt of the notification of denial of the grievance from the Vice-President Academic and Provost, the Association shall have the right to forward written notice to the Vice-President Academic and Provost of its intention to proceed to arbitration with the grievance.